Eastern Florida State College Campus Safety Tips

 — Joe Ambrose, Eastern Florida State College Security Chief

 “The video above regarding Active Shooters is provided on behalf of the Eastern Florida State College Department of Security.
-If you would like additional information or would like to schedule a Safety/Active Shooter Training for your class, club, or department, etc. — or would like your EFSC workplace evaluated for safety, please contact the Administrative Support Specialist for Collegewide Security at 321-433-5947.”
+If you would like additional information or would like to schedule a Safety Tips or Active Shooter Training for your class, club, or department — or would like your EFSC workplace evaluated for safety, please contact Jackie Pellmann, Administrative Support Specialist for Collegewide Security, at firstname.lastname@example.org or 321-433-5947.”

 — Chief Joe Ambrose, EFSC Security